shopware/docs/guides/plugins/plugins/framework/data-handling/add-custom-complex-data.md

 Another thing to note is the `addFlags` call on the `IdField`.
 Those flags are like attributes to fields, such a required field being marked by using the `Required` flag.

-If you want to know more about the flags and how to use them, head over to our guide on how to use flags \[PLACEHOLDER-LINK: Use flags\].
+If you want to know more about the flags and how to use them, head over to our guide on how to use flags [Using flags](./using-flags.md).

-All that's left to do now, is to introduce your `ExampleDefinition` to Shopware by registering your class in your `services.xml` file and by using the `shopware.entity.definition` tag, because Shopware 6 is looking for definitions this way.
-If your plugin does not have a `services.xml` file yet or you don't know how that's done, head over to our guide about registering a custom service \[PLACEHOLDER-LINK: Add a custom class / service\] or our guide about the dependency injection \[PLACEHOLDER-LINK: Dependency injection\].
+All that's left to do now, is to introduce your `ExampleDefinition` to Shopware by registering your class in your `services.xml` file and by using the `shopware.entity.definition` tag, because Shopware is looking for definitions this way.
+If your plugin does not have a `services.xml` file yet or you don't know how that's done, head over to our guide about registering a custom service [Add a custom class / service](../../plugin-fundamentals/add-custom-service.md) or our guide about the [Dependency injection](../../plugin-fundamentals/dependency-injection.md).

 Here's the `services.xml` as it should look like: